 The state of North Carolina requires anyone under the age of 18 to complete a driver education course consisting of at least 30 hours of classroom and a minimum of 6 hours of behind the wheel instruction.
 To be eligible to register for a class session, you must be 14 years and 6 months old by the first day of class.
-Once a student is age eligible, the first step is to review the upcoming class sessions that are offered at your area high schools.
+Once a student is eligible they will need to go to https://www.abss.k12.nc.us/o/wahs/page/driver-s-education and fill out the Future Driver’s Education Class Form.
 During the school year Clover Garden students take their Drivers Education Class at Western High School.
 Students may register for a different school during the summer session.
-You can visit ncdrivingschool.com to see upcoming sessions.
-Click on the link for Class Schedule, Alamance County and then Western High School.
-It will list the next class scheduled and the date that class registration begins.
-The online registration will closed 5 days prior to the start of the class.
-These classes fill up quickly so you will need to sign up as soon as the registration opens.
 There is no charge for the class or the Behind the Wheel instruction.
 Typically the classes run for eleven days from 3:20 pm to 6:20 pm and there are no Friday classes.
 During the summer session there are no absences allowed and a student must attend all sessions and pass all tests to receive credit for the course.
 Transportation to and from the class session is the parent’s responsibility.

 BEHIND THE WHEEL